Measuring Company Culture Through Employee Culture Surveys

 According to Deloitte, "people analytics" or the measurement and analysis of hr related data is a rising trend in around the world. measuring your culture is just one data series that you can measure, other examples include new hire surveys, 360 performance reviews and employee pulse surveys.
 Stitching all of these data points together can give you a holistic picture and of course, Qualtrics can help you manage employee experience program.

-People analytics can be a large project to take on, but starting by measuring just one or two areas of your company such as company such as company culture and employee engagement is a good place to start.
+People analytics can be a large project to take on, but starting by measuring just one or two areas of your company such as company culture and employee engagement is a good place to start.
 By measuring these two things in tandem you can see how employee engagement drives (or derails) your company culture.
 Many times the goal is not to define what your culture is, or what you want it to be but rather if your culture is helping or hurting your company.

 And how do you measure that?
 Well, measuring the impact of culture on employee engagement is a pretty good place to start.